KorAP/Krill/misc/payloads.md

 * the target token/span positions for \< relation.

-Relation payloads are varied based on the types of their left and ight parts, which again can be either a source or a target of the relation.
+Relation payloads are varied based on the types of their left and right parts, which again can be either a source or a target of the relation.

 * If the left part of a relation is an element, the end position